cirobr/TinyMachines.jl/README.md

 UNet5 is the classic U-Net architecture, with five encoder/decoder levels.
 UNet4 and UNet2 have, respectively, four and two.
 Number of channels can be modulated to increase/decrease size.

 The standard implementation follows the paper "U-Net: Convolutional Networks for Biomedical Image Segmentation" (arXiv:1505.04597).
-Paper credits: Ronnenberger, Olaf; Fischer, Philipp; Brox, Thomas.
+Paper credits: Ronnenberger, Olaf; Fischer, Philipp; and Brox, Thomas.

 ### Mobile-Unet

 Mobile-Unet utilizes inverted residual bottleneck blocks and pointwise convolution.

 Implementation follows the paper "Mobile-Unet: An efficient convolutional neural network for fabric defect detection" (arXiv:xxx).
-Paper credits: Jing, Junfeng; Wang, Zhen; Ratsch, Matthias; Zhang, Huanhuan.
+Paper credits: Jing, Junfeng; Wang, Zhen; Ratsch, Matthias; and Zhang, Huanhuan.

 ### ESPNet